1nam/make-exe/README.md

 # make-exe
-the only thing your requiered to do is place this script           [note:copy&paste this script in to other folders for making exe files.] in the same folder as your script that you want to make exe. double click and choose run this script in terminal.
+the only thing your requiered to do is place this script
+in the same folder as your script that you want to make exe. double click and choose run this script in terminal.